kaifishr/MathLang/README.md

 ## TODOs

-- Use same position and token embedding for all models.
+- Compute correct max input and output length for padding.
 - Add check so that input / output sequence does not exceed length.
-- Try to avoid padding at output for simple arithmetic problems.
-- Compute correct max input and output length for padding.
 - Adjust loss function to ignore padding at output.